Get MTD for Income Tax ready

 What's the difference between outstanding and past due invoices?

-• Outstanding invoices: Include all unpaid bills (including those still within payment terms).
+• Outstanding invoices: All unpaid bills, including those still within payment terms.

-• Past due invoices: Include only unpaid bills that have exceeded their due date.
+• Past due invoices: Only unpaid bills that have exceeded their due date.

 How do unpaid invoices affect your business?

-Unpaid invoices directly threaten your business stability by creating a chain reaction across your finances.
+Unpaid invoices create a chain reaction across your finances.
 When customers don't pay, the effects spread quickly.

 • Cash flow gaps: Delayed payments prevent you from covering operating costs or planning ahead.

-• Strained supplier relationships: Late customer payments make it harder to pay your own bills on time, with 48% of companies having withheld payment to suppliers as a result of receiving their own payments late.
+• Strained supplier relationships: The ICAEW found 48% of companies have withheld payment to suppliers as a result of receiving their own payments late.

-• Credit rating damage: Missed payments to suppliers can lead to County Court Judgments (CCJs), which can stay on your credit report for six years.
+• Credit rating damage: Missed payments to suppliers can lead to County Court Judgments (CCJs).
+These can stay on your credit report for six years.

 How to chase late payments